lawred2/lawred2.github.io/README.md

 ---
-title: This is my title
 layout: post
+title:  "Welcome to Jekyll!"
 ---

+# Welcome

-Here is my page.
+**Hello world**, this is my first Jekyll blog post.

+I hope you like it!